Business & Tech Essentials

 How to Connect Your Business Central with Visual Studio Code

 Welcome to our next class on Dynamics 365 Business Central.
-Today we will learn how to connect Business Central with Visual Studio Code.
-This lesson is designed for Dynamics beginners, junior developers, system administrators, and learners who want to build their first AL project in a clean and safe environment.
-We will explore how the AL Language extension works, what launch.json and app.json mean, and how to run your first sample code inside Business Central.
+Today we will learn how to connect Business Central with Visual Studio Code so you can begin developing and customizing extensions using AL language.
+This lesson is written for developers at all skill levels including beginners, junior developers, system administrators, and learners who want to work with Business Central in a structured development environment using the latest Microsoft development workflow recommended for 2026 and beyond.
+We will explore the official Microsoft setup steps, including installing the essential AL Language extension, setting up your launch.json and app.json files, and running your first AL code inside Business Central.
+By the end of this lesson you will also understand how modern AI tools can be used to increase your productivity in AL development.

 Before we begin, many businesses ask why this setup is important.
 In real development projects, you will write AL code inside Visual Studio Code to create custom pages, tables, extensions, fields, and automation workflows.
 This is the foundation of Business Central development and the starting point of every Dynamics 365 BC project.